BP: 1965 Sea Gem offshore oil rig disaster

-Texas City Refinery explosion and leaks
+Texas City refinery explosion and leaks

 The former Amoco oil refinery at Texas City, Texas, was beset by environmental issues, including chemical leaks and a 2005 explosion that killed 15 people and injured hundreds.
 Bloomberg News described the incident, which led to a guilty plea by BP to a felony Clean Air Act charge, as "one of the deadliest U.S. industrial accidents in 20 years."
 The refinery was sold to Marathon Petroleum in October 2012.

 2005 explosion

-In March 2005, the Texas City Refinery, one of the largest refineries owned then by BP, exploded causing 15 deaths, injuring 180 people and forcing thousands of nearby residents to remain sheltered in their homes.
+In March 2005, the Texas City refinery, one of the largest refineries owned then by BP, exploded causing 15 deaths, injuring 180 people and forcing thousands of nearby residents to remain sheltered in their homes.
 A 20 ft column filled with hydrocarbon overflowed to form a vapour cloud, which ignited.
 The explosion caused all the casualties and substantial damage to the rest of the plant.
 The incident came as the culmination of a series of less serious accidents at the refinery, and the engineering problems were not addressed by the management.
 Maintenance and safety at the plant had been cut as a cost-saving measure, the responsibility ultimately resting with executives in London.

 The fallout from the accident clouded BP's corporate image because of the mismanagement at the plant.
 There had been several investigations of the disaster, the most recent being that from the US Chemical Safety and Hazard Investigation Board which "offered a scathing assessment of the company."
 OSHA found "organizational and safety deficiencies at all levels of the BP Corporation" and said management failures could be traced from Texas to London.
 The company pleaded guilty to a felony violation of the Clean Air Act, was fined $50 million, the largest ever assessed under the Clean Air Act, and sentenced to three years probation.

 On 30 October 2009, the US Occupational Safety and Health Administration (OSHA) fined BP an additional $87 million, the largest fine in OSHA history, for failing to correct safety hazards documented in the 2005 explosion.
 Inspectors found 270 safety violations that had been cited but not fixed and 439 new violations.
-BP appealed the fine.Associated Press, "BP fined record $87 million for safety breaches", 31 October 2009.
+BP appealed the fine.
 In July 2012, the company agreed to pay $13 million to settle the new violations.
 At that time OSHA found "no imminent dangers" at the Texas plant.
 Thirty violations remained under discussion.
 In March 2012, US Department of Justice officials said the company had met all of its obligations and subsequently ended the probationary period.
 In November 2011, BP agreed to pay the state of Texas $50 million for violating state emissions standards at its Texas City refinery during and after the 2005 explosion at the refinery.
 The state Attorney General said BP was responsible for 72 separate pollutant emissions that have been occurring every few months since March 2005.
 It was the largest fine ever imposed under the Texas Clean Air Act.